mn-revival/charybdis/README.md

 # charybdis
 Type-aware disassembler for Game Boy / Game Boy Color

-`charybdis` converts ROM files into a RGBDS-compatible source tree with a Makefile.
+`charybdis` converts ROM files into a [RGBDS](https://rgbds.gbdev.io/)-compatible source tree with a [Makefile](https://www.gnu.org/software/make/).
 Building the project produces a ROM which is identical to what `charybdis` was given.
-If a symbol table is provided, it is used to annotate the source tree.
+If a symbol table is provided it is used to annotate the source tree.

 ### Differences from `mgbdis`
 This software is inspired by [mattcurie/mgbdis](https://github.com/mattcurie/mgbdis) and should be helpful in similar situations.
 However, there are some key differences: